-Tell the ACMA about service areas
+Telling the ACMA about new project areas

-- geographic data (in the MapInfo TAB vector file format using the GDA94 coordinate system) for service areas under the SIP regime.
+Carriers are required to give the ACMA geographic data (in the MapInfo TAB vector file format using the GDA94 coordinate system) for their new project and declared service areas.